Scheduled MonumentsEnglandSt Cleer's Well and cross

 What is St Cleer's Well and cross?

-St Cleer's Well is a medieval holy well located in St Cleer parish, Cornwall, consisting of a stone-built structure with associated carved stone cross.
+St Cleer's Well is a medieval holy well located in the parish of St Cleer in Cornwall, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018205.

 Who is responsible for protecting St Cleer's Well and cross?